The Region has five administrative divisions: Viterbro, Rieti, Rome, Latina and Frosinone.

 Rome is not to be missed.
 We love Rome, we travel there almost every year, but I must admit over the past few years it is a city that is becoming harder to take because of the sheer number of tourists.

-On our 2017 trip through Lazio we stayed at Montalto di Castro at an excellent agriturismo - La Pecora Ladra.
-We enjoyed our stay there so much we booked a return visit for 2018.
+in 2017 to Lazio we stayed at Montalto di Castro at an excellent agriturismo - La Pecora Ladra.
+It was so good we are booked again for 2018.
 The town of Montalto di Castro is a little over an hour drive from the Rome airport, so it was possible to fly all day to Italy, pick up the car, and then drive to La Pecora Ladra.
-Once there, we found the town was well positioned to visit a variety of locations throughout Lazio/Latium as well as parts of Tuscany and Umbria.
+The location is well positioned to visit a variety of locations throughout Lazio/Latium as well as parts of Tuscany and Umbria.

-I had seen photographs and wanted to see this structure first hand.
-Turns out the aqueduct was not built by the Romans.
-It was built in the 1700s.
-There are a variety of sections that majestically stand today.
+Turns out the aqueduct was not built by the Romans but dates to the 1700s.
+A variety of sections majestically stand today.

-The seaside sister is Montalto Marina, two kilometers away.
-We were not that impressed with Marina, however, there is a killer piazza restaurant - Bar La Torre Di Miralli Giuletta which has fantastic piazza, server on sheets of paper, carried by hand to your table.
+The seaside sister Montalto Marina (2 km) not that impressive but must pop in the summer.
+A killer piazza restaurant - Bar La Torre Di Miralli Giuletta has fantastic piazza, served on sheets of paper, carried by hand to your table.
 No knives or forks.
-Just great food..
-There are broad sandy beaches, and I think the place would be packed in the summer.

 Above: Santa Maria in the Castello

 The Romanesque Church of Saint Mary in the Castle is located in the oldest part of Tarquinia.
-Walk down Via di Porta Castello, then through the ancient gate with the Tower of Dante and the Tower of Matilde di Canossa all part the visual scene.
-I was there early on the morning, so while I did not have to put up with crowds, I have read that at night, the lighting in the old streets is magical.
+Take Via di Porta Castello, pass through ancient gate with the Tower of Danteand the Tower of Matilde di Canossa all part the visual scene.
+I was there early on the morning, so while I did not have to put up with crowds.

 On future trips I will seek out the archaeological area of Gravisca.
 This is an ancient Etruscan port, today called Port Clementino (Pope Clement XIII had it restored.